Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-We can further simplify the task by projecting many such continuous multiline queues to a three-species system.
-Given a continuous multiline queue with type $\iden$, consider its projection to a continuous multiline queue of type $m_{s,t}=(s,t,n-s-t)$ where $j>s$ and $i>s+t$.
-Thus, a particle of class $j$ becomes a $2$ and that of class $i$ becomes a $3$ whenever $t,n-s-t>0$.
-So, to compute the correlation of $i$ and $j$ in a continuous multispecies TASEP of type $\iden$, we need to look at the correlation of $3$ and $2$ in the projected words of continuous multiline queues of type $m_{s,t}$.
-Similarly, to formulate the correlation of $i$ and $j$ for $i<j$, we need to look at the correlation of $2$ and $3$ in the projected words of continuous multiline queues with type $m_{s,t}$.
+We can further simplify the task by lumping many continuous multiline queues onto a three-species system.
+Given a continuous multispecies TASEP with type $\iden$, consider its lumping to the continuous multispecies TASEP of type $\textbf{m}_{s,t}=(s,t,n-s-t)$ where $s+t>j>s$ and $i>s+t$.
+Thus, a particle with label $j$ becomes a $2$, and that with label $i$ becomes a $3$ whenever $t,n-s-t>0$.
+To compute the correlation $c_{i,j}(n)$ for $i>j$, we need to look at the correlation of $3$ followed by $2$ in the projected words of continuous multiline queues of type $\textbf{m}_{s,t}$.
+Similarly, to formulate $c_{i,j}(n)$ for $i<j$, we need to look at the correlation of $2$ followed by $3$ in the projected words of continuous multiline queues with type $\textbf{m}_{s,t}$.